fajarwz/fajarwz/README.md

 ## 💬 Talks
 - "Building a Career as a Successful Web Developer in the age of AI and Remote Working (Membangun Karir sebagai Web Developer Sukses di Era AI dan Remote Working)" at the Gedung Creative Center Purwakarta, Indonesia.
 [Read more](https://purwakartadev.github.io/posts/sharing-session-001/).
-- The same topic as above.
-"Building a Career as a Successful Web Developer in the age of AI and Remote Working (Membangun Karir sebagai Web Developer Sukses di Era AI dan Remote Working)" live on STT Wastukancana Purwakarta's Youtube.
+- The topic is the same as above.
+"Building a Career as a Successful Web Developer in the age of AI and Remote Working (Membangun Karir sebagai Web Developer Sukses di Era AI dan Remote Working)", was live on STT Wastukancana Purwakarta's Youtube.
 [Watch the recording](https://www.youtube.com/live/uwTCt5kF6e0?si=RuJyqqXDxJ6uuSGO).

 ## 📚 Recent Blog Posts
 <!-- BLOG-POST-LIST:START -->